 When economic uncertainty or internal risks challenge your business, your major priorities will be to maintain your operations and preserve business value.
 For businesses that are actively fundraising or that have raised funds already, your investors will be equally invested in your company’s ongoing ability to deliver on its key promises.

 While some factors may be outside of your control, such as a recession, there are still actions that you can take today to maintain investor confidence and mitigate additional risk for the future.

 How is a business valued?

-“Valuation is very much an art and not science,” states Paro fractional CFO Scott Z. “And just like any art, whether you’re thinking about music or painting or whatever it may be, you have to practice and you have to learn different techniques.
+“Valuation is very much an art and not science,” states Paro fractional CFO services provider Scott Z. “And just like any art, whether you’re thinking about music or painting or whatever it may be, you have to practice and you have to learn different techniques.
 Valuation is exactly the same.”

 There are several formal methods used to assign an economic value to a business, but they often begin with reviewing a company’s financial statements.
 Data points for the book value, revenue stream details, cash flow management and key KPIs are just some of the information used to value a company.

 But financial statements alone do not tell the whole story.
 Competitor analysis and precedent transactions (i.e., how similar companies have been valued in the past), the broader economic climate and the strength of the team will also weigh heavily in a business valuation and in investment decisions.